 The influence of the climate conditions on TCN production rates can be evaluated for any calibration site.
-For example, Laurentide Ice Sheet ice at the New Jersey 10 Be production rate calibration site (Clark et al., 1996) may have remained at its terminal position for over 1 ka before retreating from that position over a period of several ka (Cotter, 1984, Cotter et al., 1986).
+For example, Laurentide Ice Sheet ice at the New Jersey 10Be production rate calibration site (Clark et al, 1996) may have remained at its terminal position for over 1 ka before retreating from that position over a period of several ka (Cotter, 1984, Cotter et al., 1986).
 The influence of katabatic winds may be significant (2-3%) when integrated over the entire exposure duration.
-Ackert et al. (2003) have also cited anomalies in their long-term 3 He production rates from Patagonian lava flows, independently dated by 40 Ar/ 39 Ar that are 11% higher than other published 3 He production rates.
+Ackert et al. (2003) have also cited anomalies in their long-term 3He production rates from Patagonian lava flows, independently dated by 40Ar/39Ar that are 11% higher than other published 3He production rates.
 They attributed the higher rate to atmospheric effects.
-Their long-term production-rate is supported by our model results, which show \sim 8% greater (glacial) production than modelled present-day production.
+Their long-term production-rate is supported by our model results, which show $\sim 8\%$ greater (glacial) production than modeled present-day production.
 When tuned to a δ^{18} O temperature-record and integrated over the duration of exposure, the production rate change in this area is 4-5% for the flows of different ages.
 An additional 4% greater production can be explained by the error related to using a standard atmosphere instead of a more realistic atmosphere (Stone, 2000).

-After rescaling 10Be production rates measured at calibration sites for a lower muonic contribution (Stone, 2000), Gosse and Stone (2001) noted a small, residual positive correlation between published 10Be production rates and elevation.
+After rescaling 10Be production rates measured at calibration sites for a lower muonic contribution (Stone, 2000) than Lal (1991), Gosse and Stone (2001) noted a small, residual positive correlation between published 10Be production rates and elevation.
 Fig. 2.6 illustrates the influence of time-integrated adjustments in production rates at sites where 10Be has been measured.
 In the case of the New Jersey Laurentide Ice Sheet (LIS) calibration site adjustment, we report the production rate based on adjustments of the length of time the calibration site was in close proximity to the ice margin (Larsen, 1995, and references therein; Larsen et al., 1995).
-The production rates derived from UCSD and
+The production rates derived from UCSD and Echo Lake artificial targets (Nishiizumi, 1996) have not been adjusted for the climate effect but have been adjusted for the lowered (Stone, 2000) muonic contribution.
+The production rate adjustments due to atmospheric effects decrease the average production rate by 2% and slightly improve the standard deviation of the production rates.
+However, these adjustments are within 1-σ of the mean of the published calibrated 10Be production rates, 5.1 ± 0.3 atom g-1·a-1 (Gosse and Stone, 2001).
+At this time, the topographic resolution of the CCM3 climate model inhibits more precise adjustments for site specific calibrations.